-Our Marine Support businesses provide products, services and solutions to the global marine industry.
-Our services are supplied to a range of end market sectors including marine, oil and gas, ports, construction and renewables.
+Our Marine Support businesses provide products, services and solutions to the global marine market.
+These are supplied to a range of end market sectors including marine, oil and gas, ports, construction and renewables.

 Our principal businesses